tonnylitao/awesome-swift-tips/README.md

 ---
 ## 2. The Dao of Protocol.playground
 This playground file is about basic Protocol and Protocol Oriented Programming.
 OOP with it's patterns is addicted to the paradigm in lower-level of inheritance.
-However, POP, the game changer, open the doors to the top-level programming.
+However, POP, the game changer, open the doors to the upper-level programming.

 Isolate builder code
 ```swift